svenkreiss/svenkreiss.github.io/content/data-center-bazaar.md

         ],
     }

-Parallel jobs that are communicating are created by setting `requrie-parallel-execution: true` which will tell the broker that he can only take as many jobs as he can run in parallel and has to leave the other jobs to another broker.
+Parallel jobs that are communicating are created by setting `RequireParallelExecution: true` which will tell the broker that he can only take as many jobs as he can run in parallel and has to leave the other jobs to another broker.
 The estimated time for completion will have to take into account that all jobs have to run in parallel.

 ### Nodes running `dockbroker`